corrodedHash/i3-insert-workspace/README.md

 ## Usage

 ```
-i3-insert-workspace 1.0.1
-Simple program to insert a named workspace before or after another named workspace

-USAGE:
 i3-insert-workspace [OPTIONS]

-OPTIONS:
+Options:
+  -p, --pivot <PIVOT>
+          Workspace before or after which the new workspace is inserted.

+          If no pivot given, using focused workspaces

   -b, --before
           Insert before the pivot instead of after it

+  -n, --name <NAME>
+          Name of the new workspace

+  -m, --mode <MODE>
+          Method to insert workspace is handled differently for i3 and sway

+          [default: i3]
+          [possible values: i3, sway]

   -c, --container-id <CONTAINER_ID>
           Move container to the new workspace.

           Either provide container id, or `focused` for focused one

   -h, --help
-            Print help information
+          Print help (see a summary with '-h')

-    -n, --name <NAME>
-            Name of the new workspace

-    -p, --pivot <PIVOT>
-            Workspace before or after which the new workspace is inserted.

-            If no pivot given, using focused workspaces

   -V, --version
-            Print version information
+          Print version
 ```

 ## Example